Search this site

 Jazz Age Jazz Hands!

-The virtual tour is a chronolgy.
-The walking tour takes a clockwise route from Tottenham Court Rd station to Piccadilly, – it is designed to last 2hrs, however, it often overruns due to questions and conversations etc – please allow an extra half hour.
+The virtual tour (online presentation via Zoom) is a chronology.
+The walking tour takes a clockwise route from Tottenham Court Rd station to Piccadilly and is designed to last 3hrs, including a half hour break mid-way.

 Tottenham Court Rd area – see Bloomsbury / Covent Garden / Fitzrovia